mobiwek61/fs-and-tree-xforms/readme.md

 # Tests of recursive methods and traverse file hierarchies.
 Not intended as a real resource for others, just my own testing.
+*Setup described here is in the A_xforms folder. *
+See readme in A_xforms for how to run stuff

 ### This folder has a typescript app to create json menu spec from folder tree.
 - Typescript works by getting "transpiled" into javascript by the tsc command.
 Install it with